 First name, last name, and middle name of individual must be provided with request, along with the year of marriage.
 Only marriages that were registered for the period 1885 through 1950 are available at our Library.

-We can also perform record retrieval from the Recorder of Deeds, Register of Wills and Prothonotary’s Offices at the Luzerne County Court House.
+We can also perform limited record retrieval from the Recorder of Deeds, Register of Wills and Prothonotary’s Offices at the Luzerne County Court House.
 The fee for retrieving a record is $35 per location.
 If more than one record is requested per single location, the fee is $35 for the first record and $25 for subsequent records.
-If the requester has specific information regarding the record, such as a will index number, deed book and page number, or marriage certificate number, the fee will be $30 for the first record and $20 for subsequent records from any one location.
 Please send a written request for what you are looking for along with the appropriate fee to Librarian, Luzerne County Historical Society, 49 South Franklin Street, Wilkes-Barre, PA 18701.

 Obituary or other Newspaper Article Requests

 You can also request the Luzerne County Historical Society search newspaper holdings for the obituary of an individual, or any other general newspaper article.
-The fee for this service is $15.00 per search, ($20.00 for searching at the Public Library) plus a first-class postage stamp.
-Please submit your obituary request on the Obituary Order Form, which can be filled in and emailed from this site; general newspaper articles can be submitted with the Historical Research Form or by letter explaining what you are searching for.
+The fee for this service is $20.00 per search (one hour).
+Please submit your obituary request on the Obituary Order Form, which can be filled in and emailed from this site; general newspaper articles can be submitted with the Historical Research Form, or by letter explaining what you are searching for.

 Newspapers Available for Research